freedomofpress/webcat-infra-chain/Readme.md

 itself and oracles are separate entities which may be hosted on different infrastructure than chain nodes.
 This canonical state is internally stored by domain or subdomain in prefix-order, i.e.
 `.com.example` instead of `example.com`, to facilitate efficient prefix lookups of all subdomains.
+An API server for querying this state and other internal states of interest is hosted by the `felidae` binary: go to `/snapshot` for the current full snapshot, or (for example) to `/snapshot/example.com` for a filtered view showing the snapshot only for `example.com` and all its subdomains.
+Other endpoints are described where declared in `crates/felidae/src/cli/start/query.rs`.

 When a domain owner wishes to enroll or unenroll their domain in the WEBCAT chain, they must interact with a *frontend* (not yet built) which will communicate with all known and reachable